tr00per/haskell-101/functional1.md

 It comes down to the ability of a function, which accepts a given number of arguments, to accept those arguments one-by-one, effectively creating a series of one-parameter functions.
 Application of the final argument enables the execution of the main body.
 Before that last argument we call the function _partially applied_ and the mechanism, enabled by currying, is _partial application_.

-In Haskellu currying is transparent and partial application is omnipresent.
+In Haskell currying is transparent and partial application is omnipresent.

 ```haskell
 add x y = x + y